Manage an App Service plan in Azure

 Delete an App Service plan

 To avoid unexpected charges, when you delete the last app in an App Service plan, App Service also deletes the plan by default.
-If choose to keep the plan instead, you should change the plan to Free tier so that you don't get charged.
+If you choose to keep the plan instead, you should change the plan to Free tier so you're not charged.

-App Service plans that have no apps associated to them still incur charges since they continue to reserve the configured VM instances.
+App Service plans that have no apps associated with them still incur charges because they continue to reserve the configured VM instances.